 where({{var}} < 20 or {{var}} > 50, {{var}}.timestamp)

-As you can see, the dot, '.' operator lets you access and represents the variable's timestamp.
+As you can see, the dot (.) operator allows you to access the timestamp attribute of the variable.

-This function calculates the difference staring at the last element in a time series and the next separated by a specified number of steps.
+This function returns the difference, starting at the last element in a time series and the next, separated by a specified number of steps.

 diff(x, step)